Erasmus+

 STEP THREE: Wait for your Letter of Acceptance, get more info on travel possibilities, medical insurance and visa requirements

-You will receive an official Letter of Acceptance (and all other relevant information concerning your studies at the Faculty of Arts, including detailed information on your chosen courses) directly from the Faculty Erasmus+ Coordinator after processing of your application documents.
+You will receive an official LETTER OF ACCEPTANCE (and all other relevant information concerning your studies at the Faculty of Arts, including detailed information on your chosen courses) directly from the Faculty Erasmus+ Coordinator after processing of your application documents.

 STEP FOUR: The big day – your arrival in Ostrava